IgniteUI/indigo-design-docfx/en/quick-tips.md

 <div class="divider--half"></div>

 ### Don't start building your app from scratch
 Start with a pre-made Figma file or download our application samples and make them your own, using a toolbox of 60+ UI controls.
-Then, with one click, you generate high-quality HTML, CSS, and Angular code right from your design.
+Then, with one click, you generate high-quality code right from your design.
 [Read more...](components/components-overview.md)

 <div class="divider--half"></div>